 Such groups can also be good loci of personal and career development, and can provide an outlet for the people-management talents of a traditional management-heavy organization that transitions to Scrum.
 Managers manage people; Scrum Teams manage product.

-Along with autonomy and a sense of transcendent purpose, Pink has shown through research that a sense of mastery is a key enabler for team achievement and well-being.
+Along with autonomy and a sense of transcendent purpose, Pink (in ) has highlighted research showing that a sense of mastery is a key enabler for team achievement and well-being.
 Birds of a Feather are local communities to hone organizational excellence, with the potential byproduct of increasing individual effectiveness.
 Such teams become loci of Team Pride and the potential for feeding the sense of mastery that motivates team players.
+Such fora have taken on many forms under many names over the years: birds of a feather, guilds, quality circles, communities of practice, and others.

-This is not traditional matrix management.
-The bird-of-a-feather organizations are not loci of product control nor, in fact, should they be entwined in any kind of externally applied control.
+This is not matrix management.
+The birds-of-a-feather organizations are not loci of product control nor, in fact, should they be entwined in any kind of externally applied control.
 All such organizations are self-managing.
 The best of these organizations form spontaneously around the enthusiasm for some core competency.
-In some cases, encouragement from ScrumMasters or Product Owners, for the formation of such groups, may be necessary.
-In all cases these groups should agree to an informal business case that supports their existence and should periodically review whether the group is living up to the business case.
+In some cases, for the formation of such groups, encouragement from ScrumMasters or Product Owners may be necessary.
+In all cases, these groups should agree to an informal charter that supports their existence and should periodically review whether they are adding value to their constituency, to the company, or to the community.
+Leverage managers (Involve the Managers) who can provide support and organizational commitment to broaden the scope of influence of such groups across development teams, products, or entire organizations and companies.

-As in a neighborhood, our actions affect one another by virtue of our common location and resources, so too with Birds of a Feather groups.
-However, it should be emphasized that Birds of a Feather groups normally have no mandate to implement proposed improvements: their main roles are to help everyone become better informed and to remain better aware of improvement ideas, experience, expertise, suggestions, and efforts across the enterprise.
-Individual Scrum Teams retain the mandate to try new kaizens and to assess their effectiveness.
+As in a neighborhood, our actions affect one another by virtue of our common location and resources—so too with Birds of a Feather groups.
+However, it should be emphasized that Birds of a Feather groups normally have no mandate to implement proposed improvements; their main roles are to help everyone become better informed and to remain better aware of improvement ideas, experience, expertise, suggestions, and efforts across the enterprise.
+Individual Scrum Teams retain the mandate to try new kaizen (see Kaizen and Kaikaku) and to assess their effectiveness.

-In 1991 Lave and Wenger introduced the concept of Communities of Practice to describe the theory of situated learning which in short is about acquiring professional skills by individuals through social co-participation.
-Spotify has several structures in place called tribes, chapters, and guilds that provide a natural place for various flavors of cross-team fertilization.
-In Siili Solutions in Helsinki such groups are called tribes.
-Progress Software used such a group to select a single defect tracking tool for all teams to use, so that everyone in the whole organization knew where to find and report defects.
+In 1991, Lave and Wenger introduced the concept of Communities of Practice to describe the theory of situated learning which, in short, is about individuals acquiring professional skills through social co-participation (from Wikipedia ).
+Spotify has several structures in place called tribes, chapters, and guilds that provide a natural place for various flavors of cross-team fertilization (as related by Henrik Kniberg ).
+Siili Solutions in Helsinki calls such groups tribes.
+Progress Software in the United States used such a group to select a single defect tracking tool for all teams to use, so that everyone in the whole organization knew where to find and report defects.

 Charles Heckscher.
 “The Limits of Participatory Management.”
 In Across the Board 54, Nov./Dec.
 1995, pp. 16-21.
 Published by The Conference Board.